byronwall/data-viz/docs/prd/05-pivot-tables/prd_plans.md

 - Add logic to the row and column headers which allows the user to filter the data - click to filter on value
 - UX considerations
   - Allow user to drag a field from the summary table to the pivot table to use as a row field or column field
+  - Allow user to click on a pivot value and get a detailed listing of the rows that contributed to that value

 ## Plan